Liverpool College of Art

+Liverpool College of Art has an unbroken history dating back to 1825, making it the oldest English school of art outside London.
+From 1883 it was located at 68 Hope Street, Liverpool, England, in a building designed by Thomas Cook, which is now Grade II listed.
+Cook's design was the winner from a competition which attracted 96 entries.
+The cost was £12,000, which was mostly provided by one of the school's Board of Directors.
+An extension, by architects Willink & Thicknesse, who also designed the Cunard Building, was added in 1910.
+William Willink stepped down from his role as Director of Technical Instruction at the school to carry out the commission.
+The extension abutted 68 Hope Street and fronted the school's preexisting premises on Mount Street (later the Liverpool Institute High School for Boys, and subsequently, LIPA, the Liverpool Institute for Performing Arts).
+The cost was £19,852.

-Liverpool College of Art is located at 68 Hope Street, in Liverpool, England.
-It is a Grade II listed building.
-The original building, facing Mount Street, was designed by Thomas Cook and completed in 1883.
-The extension along Hope Street, designed by Willink and Thicknesse, opened in 1910.
-The building was until 2012 owned by Liverpool John Moores University.
-The university's School of Art and Design moved out of the building to new premises at the Art and Design Academy in 2008.
-68 Hope Street also currently houses the School of Humanities and Social Science.
+What had previously been known as Liverpool School of Art was granted the title of Regional College of Art for Liverpool by the Ministry of Education in 1949.
+In 1970 Liverpool College of Art became part of the newly-formed Liverpool Polytechnic, which achieved university status as Liverpool John Moores University in 1992.
+The university's School of Art and Design moved to new premises at the Art and Design Academy in 2008.

 Amongst its former students are John Lennon, Cynthia Lennon, Maurice Cockrill, Ray Walker, Stuart Sutcliffe, Margaret Chapman, Ruth Duckworth, Phillida Nicholson and Bill Harry.
+Sir James Stirling studied there while working at an architect's office after leaving school.

 In 1975, Clive Langer, Steve Allen, Tim Whittaker, Sam Davis, Steve Lindsey, John Wood and Roy Holt (a mix of Fine Art students and tutors at the college) founded seminal 'art rock' band Deaf School and went on to sign a record deal with Warner Bros Records US after being 'discovered' by former Beatles publicist and head of Warner Bros UK at the time Derek Taylor.
 Deaf School are acknowledged as catalysts of the post-Beatles musical revival in the city.

-Staff at the Liverpool College of Art in the late 1950s (at the time of John Lennon and Stuart Sutcliffe) included Walter Norman,Julia Carter Preston, Arthur Ballard, Charles Burton, Nicholas Horsfield, George Mayer-Marton, E. S. S. English, Alfred K. Wiffen, Austin Davies, Philip Hartas, and the college's then-principal W. L. Stevenson.
+Staff at the Liverpool College of Art in the late 1950s (at the time of John Lennon and Stuart Sutcliffe) included Walter Norman, Julia Carter Preston, Arthur Ballard, Charles Burton, Nicholas Horsfield, George Mayer-Marton, E. S. S. English, Alfred K. Wiffen, Austin Davies, Philip Hartas, and the college's then-principal W. L. Stevenson.

+June Furlong was a life model at the school for 48 years, from 1947 to 1995, having also modelled at the Slade School of Fine Art, Goldsmiths College and the Royal College of Art and for Augustus John, Lucian Freud, Frank Auerbach.

-In March 2012, the Liverpool Institute for Performing Arts (LIPA) announced that it had purchased the former Liverpool College of Art building for £3.7million to expand its teaching space.
+In March 2012, the adjoining Liverpool Institute for Performing Arts (LIPA) announced that it had purchased the former Liverpool College of Art building for £3.7million to expand its teaching space.